Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

 bones' transformations are performed based on the *rest position* of the armature, which is its state as defined in *Edit Mode*.
-This means that in rest position, in *Pose Mode*, each bone has a scale of 1.0, and null rotation and position (as you can see it in the *Transform Properties* panel, in the 3D views, :kbd:`N`).
+This means that in rest position, in *Pose Mode*, each bone has a scale of 1.0, and null rotation and position (as you can see it in the *Transform Properties* panel, in the 3D Views, :kbd:`N`).